Aliases for CNGB1 Gene

-CNGB1 (Cyclic Nucleotide Gated Channel Beta 1) is a Protein Coding gene.
-Diseases associated with CNGB1 include retinitis pigmentosa 45 and cngb1-related retinitis pigmentosa.
-Among its related pathways are Gene Expression and Signaling by GPCR.
-GO annotations related to this gene include voltage-gated potassium channel activity and cGMP binding.
-An important paralog of this gene is KCNH1.
+CNGB1 (Cyclic Nucleotide Gated Channel Subunit Beta 1) is a Protein Coding gene.
+Diseases associated with CNGB1 include Retinitis Pigmentosa 45 and Retinitis Pigmentosa.
+Among its related pathways are Signaling by GPCR and cGMP-PKG signaling pathway.
+Gene Ontology (GO) annotations related to this gene include voltage-gated potassium channel activity and cGMP binding.
+An important paralog of this gene is CNGB3.

 Subunit of cyclic nucleotide-gated (CNG) channels, nonselective cation channels, which play important roles in both visual and olfactory signal transduction.
 When associated with CNGA1, it is involved in the regulation of ion flow into the rod photoreceptor outer segment (ROS), in response to light-induced alteration of the levels of intracellular cGMP.